 Frequently Asked Questions

-How do I know if a master's degree or graduate certificate is right for me?
+How do I know if an MEd or a Graduate Certificate will work for me?

-The MEd in Educational Program Design is recommended for K-12 educators who have yet to earn their master’s degree and are seeking graduate-level instruction about innovative teaching methods that focus on both theory and real-world practice.
-The MEd in Educational Technology is suited for in-service teachers interested in earning a graduate degree that builds their expertise in the integrationof technology into classroom learning.
-For those who do not wish to earn a master’s degree, we recommend a graduate certificate.
-Selecting the right option will also depend on one’s specific interests and goals.
-To schedule an appointment for one-on-one advising, please contact us at 215.717.6092 or email .
+The MEd in Educational Program Design is recommended for K-12 educators who have yet to earn their master’s degree and are seeking a graduate-level experience in innovative teaching methods and creative programming that weaves together theory and real-world practice.
+The MEd in Educational Technology is for K-12 educators interested in a graduate-level experience that builds their expertise and understanding of the unlimited uses of technology in the classroom.

-- Official transcripts from each undergraduate and graduate school(s) attended.
-Transcripts should be sent directly by the Registrar's Office at the college(s) or school(s) involved to the Professional Institute for Educators(320 S. Broad Street Philadelphia, PA 19102).
-For transcripts from outside the United States, please refer to the instructions in the transcript section for international students available on the UArts website at
+- Order official transcripts from each undergraduate and graduate school(s) attended.
+Transcripts should be sent directly by the Registrar's Office by mail or secure email to the Professional Institute for Educators, 320 S. Broad St., Philadelphia, PA 19102 or .

 Application materials can be submitted to the Division of Continuing Studies in the following ways: